unifiedjs/unified-args/readme.md

 CLIs can be debugged by setting the [`DEBUG`][debug] environment variable to `*`, such as `DEBUG="*" cli example.txt`.

+## Contribute

+See [`contribute.md` in `unifiedjs/unified`][contribute] for ways to get started.

+This organisation has a [Code of Conduct][coc].
+By interacting with this repository, organisation, or community you agree to abide by its terms.

 ## License

 [MIT][license] © [Titus Wormer][author]